-As an option, a battery charger can be installed that will charge one or both batteries, depending on the battery installation.
+As an option, a battery charger can be installed that will charge one, two or three batteries depending on the battery installation.
 The battery charger converts AC power into DC power that is used to charge the batteries.
 The charger is powered by a plug on the console that receives a standard 110V plug from the female end of a 110V extension chord.
-It allows you to plug the boat into a regular 110V outlet.
+It allows you to plug the boat into a regular 11 0V outlet.
 Please consult the battery charger's manual before using your charger for the first time.
-If the optional Battery selector switch is installed, it does not need to be on to direct the charge from the battery charger.
+If the optional Battery selector switch (Single Engine) or Switches (Twin Engine) is/are installed, it/they do not need to be on to direct the charge from the battery charger.
+The output from the charger goes directly to the (+) terminals on the battery(s)